TykTechnologies/tyk/README.md

 ### Dev versus stable

-The master branch is NOT the stable releases, check the tags for stable releases that can be patched, please se the CHANGELOG for breaking changes or to see how things stand.
+The master branch is NOT the stable releases, check the tags for stable releases that can be patched, please see the CHANGELOG for breaking changes or to see how things stand.

 ### Geo IP features